 Compensation will be given for each day that transfer of your number is delayed, based on the daily cost of your line rental.
 Claiming compensation in this way will not affect any other rights you have.
 You can make a claim for compensation by contacting us in one of the ways set out in this Code.

 We will normally deduct any amounts owed to you from your next monthly NOW TV bill, unless otherwise requested by you.

 The Phone-paid Services Authority (PSA) is the independent regulatory body for all premium rate charged telecommunications services.
 Premium rate services offer a service that’s charged to your phone bill or pre-pay phone account.
 These include directory services, entertainment or ringtones.
 Many premium rate services have dialling codes starting with 09.
 Directory enquiry services have six-digit numbers, beginning 118.

-If your complaint relates to the provision, content or promotion of premium rate services you should get in touch with PSA directly in one of the following ways:
+If your complaint relates to the provision, content or promotion of premium rate services you should get in touch with the PSA directly.

 Shows made available via NOW TV's on demand services, including NOW TV box sets, NOW TV Store and Catch Up TV, are provided by Sky UK Limited.
 If you wish to make a complaint about the content on these services, please follow our standard complaints process.

 If you've followed NOW TV's complaints procedure and you're not satisfied with the outcome, you can submit an online complaints form to Ofcom.